-Deciding to pursue an MBA is pretty big—at least, that’s how it feels to you.
+Deciding to pursue an MBA is pretty big decision.
 You may worry whether you’ll be able to continue working.
 If you have a family, you’re likely to be concerned that you won’t have time to take part in family gatherings or events with your children.

-If you’re working full-time as a manager, flexibility is a definite concern—you need to be present at your desk to handle problems and ensure that work is getting done.
+If you’re working full-time as a manager, flexibility is a definite concern - you need to be present at your desk to handle problems and ensure that work is getting done.
 You may also be an older potential student.
 In short, the “non-traditional” student.
-This means you aren’t in your teens or early twenties.
+This is much more common in an MBA class than it is for undergraduate studies.
 You’ve already been through school before, so you know the routine and commitment you have to make.

-Now, however, you have the option of taking your MBA classes online.
-Several universities across the U.S. have decided to offer online (distance learning) classes as well as traditional “face-to-face” MBA programs.
+Now, you also have the option of taking your MBA classes online.
+Many universities across the US have decided to offer online (distance learning) classes each year as well as traditional campus based MBA programs.
 This may make your decision easier, especially if you can take the required courses without sacrificing time at work or with your family.
 You'll need to search the website of each college you are interested in to find online programs and you'll probably want to verify their rankings so you know how this degree will be viewed in your community or industry.

 Does this mean the admissions process is any different?
 Not really.
 You may not need to take the GRE or GMAT entrance exams when you choose the online option.
-Otherwise, each step through admission remains the same.
+Otherwise, each step throughout the admission process remains the same.
 You may need to call or send multiple emails to various departments to ensure they've received application and necessary data, and that your plans to finance your degree are in place.

 Why Universities are Bringing Traditional MBA Programs to an Online Format

 All online MBA classes are taught by the same professors who teach the face-to-face classes.
-You may be able to take every class 100 percent online.
-Depending on how classes are offered, if something comes up at work or home, you can pause a class, take care of the issue, then return.
-You won’t miss any required classes or coursework.
+You may be able to take every class 100% online.
+Depending on how classes are offered, if something comes up at work or home, you may be able to pause a class, take care of the issue, and then return.
+That way, you won’t miss any required classes or coursework.